 - A humane fertility-control program to manage herd expansion.
 Immuno-contraception can be humanely darted by certified individuals without the need to capture animals.

 - Range management measures such as addition, repair and/or removal of fencing or placement of gates.

-- Range stewardship through removal of old downed barbed wire and removal of pullution and cleaning manure from parkinglots.
+- Range stewardship through removal of old downed barbed wire and removal of pollution and cleaning manure from parking lots.